Aamon-Magnusson/AamonDwm/readme.md

 I am currently just getting into the world of tiling window managers, so here we are, my dwm config!!!

+This config includes a dmenu based menu system, which holds several dmenu scripts.
+To use it hit SUPER + X.

-This is the very beginning of this config, so as for setup it's pretty simple:
+Set up is pretty simple:

 ```
 git clone https://github.com/Aamon-Magnusson/AamonDwm.git